Birkebeiner: Background

-Formation
+Formation and name

-The Birkebein party was formed of some earlier groups with the original goal of deposing king Magnus V of Norway (Magnus Erlingsson) and his father Earl Erling Skakke.
-From a socio-historical perspective, scholars have interpreted the party as the result of the rapid increase in landless markamenn (meaning "border men"), who settled along the Swedish border and made their living by pillaging the rich old settlements.
-It was this lawless population that became the foremost basis of the Birkebeiner, even though it is questionable whether their leaders were paupers wearing shoes made of birch bark.
+The Birkebein party formed in 1174 out of earlier groups with the original goal of deposing king Magnus V of Norway (Magnus Erlingsson) and his father Erling Skakke, Earl of Vestlandet, in favor of Eystein Meyla.
+From a socio-historical perspective, scholars have interpreted the party as the result of the rapid increase in landless markamenn ('border men'), who settled along the Swedish border and made their living by pillaging the rich old settlements.
+It was this lawless population that became the basis of the Birkebeiner.

 Their leadership came from Trøndelag, a region where the social tensions were not as marked, and their motive was rather to stop the transition of power from Trøndelag to Viken and Vestlandet.
-The powerful Trønder families were simply being left behind by their peers in the south, who had acquired a strong leader in the Vestland earl Erling Skakke in the mid-12th century.
-In the early 1160s, Erling had taken control of Viken and the bishopric of Nidaros and had subsequently made his underage son Magnus Erlingsson the king of Norway.
-The party that was behind their rule was not called the Bagli party (Bagler) during their time, but only later.
-The rival forces against the Birkebeins were dubbed several names, successively Lendsmenn, Heklungs, Kuvlungs, Øyskjeggs and Bagler.
+The powerful Trønder families were being left behind by their peers in the south, who had acquired a strong leader in Erling Skakke in the mid-12th century.
+In the early 1160s, Erling had taken control of Viken and the bishopric of Nidaros and had subsequently made his underage son Magnus the king of Norway.

+The faction that was behind the rule of Magnus and Erling was called by several names, ultimately Bagler.
+They dubbed their opponents "Birkebeiner"—'birch legs'—as an insult suggesting they were so poor, they wrapped their legs with birch bark as gaiters.
+The Birkebeiner embraced the name and continued to use it.

 The rise of Sverre

 After some initial victories for the Viken party, the tables turned when Sverre entered the political scene claiming to be the illegitimate son of king Sigurd Munn.
 Sverre sought assistance from the Swedish earl Birger Brosa who sent him Swedish forces after some hesitation.
 One of Birger Brosa's sons, Philippus Birgersson, became Sverre's earl.

 Under Sverre's leadership, the Birkebeiner movement was re-organized and pruned and the most criminal elements were brutally purged from the party.
 The army consisted more and more of mercenaries from Sweden and England.
 As early as 1177, Sverre was proclaimed king by his followers, but in reality his power did not extend beyond the borders of Trøndelag and it took two decisive battles in 1179 and 1184 before he could be formally elected king.
-By then, both the main opponents were dead, i.e., earl Erling (1179) and King Magnus Erlingsson (1184), and the opposition was greatly reduced.
+By then, both the main opponents had died, Earl Erling in 1179 and King Magnus Erlingsson in 1184, and the opposition was greatly reduced.

-The Birkebeiner's political program was a continuation of earl Erling's centralization which underscores the geographical motivations behind the movement.
+The Birkebeiner political program was a continuation of Earl Erling's centralization, which underscores the geographical motivations behind the movement.
 Their leadership did not seek a social revolution, only to move the centre of power back to Trøndelag.
 The opposition around Viken organized in 1196 into a new faction called the Bagler.